Operation Tiburon

-Operation Tiburon, (Tiburon (es:Tiburón) is Spanish for "Shark,") was a coordinated counterdrug operation between three different US agencies – Drug Enforcement Administration (DEA), US Coast Guard, US Customs Service – and Colombian authorities, resulting in the seizure of approximately 6.4 million pounds of marijuana coming from Colombia, about 20% of the total amount that enter the United States annually.
-Of the total, 4.7 million were confiscated by the Colombian government while the remaining 1.7 million were done by US personnel.
-The operation concluded on February 5, 1982, when US Attorney General William French Smith announced "the most successful international marijuana interdiction effort to date" at Coast Guard headquarters.
+Operation Tiburon, (Tiburon (es:Tiburón) is Spanish for "Shark,") was a coordinated counterdrug operation between three different U.S. agencies – Drug Enforcement Administration (DEA), U.S. Coast Guard, U.S. Customs Service – and Colombian authorities, resulting in the seizure of approximately 6.4 million pounds of marijuana coming from Colombia, about 20% of the total amount that enters the United States annually.
+Of the total, 4.7 million were confiscated by the Colombian government while the remaining 1.7 million were seized by U.S. personnel.
+The operation concluded on February 5, 1982, when U.S. Attorney General William French Smith announced "the most successful international marijuana interdiction effort to date" at Coast Guard headquarters.
 Along with the pot seized, 495 people were arrested and 95 vessels were seized.

 Conducted in a 14-month-long period involving three raids, the operation is considered to be the most successful counterdrug operation to date, with record seizures as of 1982.
 The Attorney General commended the operation as a "classic example" of how successful collaboration between different agencies and governments is key to tackling large-scale drug trafficking operations.